andrea-dimarco/timeseries-exercises/README.md

 ## Run scrits

-Build the docker image with
+Build the docker image with:

 ```
 ./build.sh
 ```

-Delete the dockerimage with
+Delete the dockerimage with:

 ```
 ./clean.sh
 ```

-To run a python script from the `app/` directory use
+To run a python script from the `app/` directory (exclusively from the `app/` directory) use:

 ```
 ./run.sh <script>.py
 ```

+## Results

+Results will be saved in the `data/` folder.